The Freedom of Information Act Reference Guide

 XI.
 Judicial Review

-After your administrative appeal has been decided by the Chairman, if you still believe that the Commission has not handled your FOIA request in accordance with the law, you have a right to challenge the agency’s action in a lawsuit filed in federal district court through the litigation process known as “judicial review.”
+After your administrative appeal has been decided, if you still believe that the Commission has not handled your FOIA request in accordance with the law, you have a right to challenge the agency’s action in a lawsuit filed in federal district court through the litigation process known as “judicial review.”
 Judicial review ordinarily requires that you have already filed an administrative appeal and have received a response.
-However, if the Commission fails to respond to either your initial request or your appeal within the time limits specified in the FOIA, you may file suit in federal district court as soon as those time limits have expired.
+However, if the Commission fails to respond to either your initial request or your appeal within the time limits specified in the FOIA, you may file a lawsuit in federal district court as soon as those time limits have expired.

 (1) Where you reside,